Hakone Ekiden: Leg 1 (21.3 km) From Ōtemachi, Tokyo to Tsurumi, Yokohama

 This is one of the most important sections because the first runner's rank affects the flow of the entire ekiden for his team.
-As a result, teams usually enter a strong runner run in this section.
+As a result, teams usually enter a strong runner to run in this section.

 Leg 2 (23.1 km) From Tsurumi to Totsuka

 After departing the Tsurumi relay station, the runners reach Yokohama Station before following National Route 1 on their way to Totsuka relay station.
 As part of the traditional 53 Stations of the Tōkaidō, the runners will face a significant uphill climb at Gontazaka at the 13 km mark.
 The last 3 km section is also made up of a combination of uphill climbs and downhill descents.

 As this is the longest leg of the race, the fastest runner in each team traditionally runs on this course as it has influence on the overall pace of the race.
 The leg is often referred to as Leg 2 of Flowers (花の2区) in reference to its often star-studded runners and status.